JuliaCon/www.juliacon.org/2024/index.md

     <img class="animated" src="/assets/2024/img/whattoexpect/location.jpg" width=100%>
     ~~~
 \\
   The conference venue will be the [Philips Stadion](https://www.philipsstadion.nl/en/), the home of the [PSV Eindhoven](https://www.psv.nl/home) football club, in Eindhoven, the Netherlands.
+And if you still didn't know, we have [the daycare](/2024/dei) for mamas and papas!
   @@
   @@col-12,col-md-6
     ### Networking opportunities